"pull=no" should not produce warnings about "unknown" pull keywords

 WARNING 1 [file md.mdp, line 83]:

 This is inconsistent with other keywords.
 For example "Pcoupl=no" does not warn about undefined tau_p.

 The purpose of "pull=no" is to switch off pulling quickly without deleting whole pull block from mdp file, thus grompp should silently disregard all pull keywords instead of producing warnings about them.

 #1 Updated by Chris Neale over 3 years ago

 maybe...
 I agree with the consistency logic, but what if somebody inputs all of the pull-code options and forgets to set pull=yes -- then they silently don't get what they expect.
 I'd be more in favour of going in the opposite direction and throwing an error when tau_p was explicitely defined but Pcoupl=no

-#2 Updated by Semen Yesylevskyy about 3 years ago
+#2 Updated by Semen Yesylevskyy over 3 years ago